EducatedAI-kaisera/isaac/README.md

 7. Add the other required environment variables to `api/.env.example`, `web/.env.example` and `web/Dockerfile`

+8. Remove the "_local" suffix from the Dockerfile inside of the `web` directory.

-8. Start the `isaac-web` and `isaac-api` containers with compose and remove `-d` flag to see logs if needed
+9. Start the `isaac-web` and `isaac-api` containers with compose and remove `-d` flag to see logs if needed

 ```bash
    docker-compose up -d